From the Chief...

 Improving our Future...

-On Tuesday, February 18th., the Village Board approved a contract with MacQueen Group, to purchase a new fire engine, to be delivered in the first quarter of 2028.
-This custom apparatus will become Engine 1411, replacing our 2001 Spartan Gladiator.
+On Tuesday, February 18th., the Village Board approved a contract with MacQueen Group, to purchase a new fire engine, to be delivered in late 2027 or first quarter of 2028.
+This custom apparatus will serve as the department's front-line engine and rescue squad, replacing our 2001 Spartan Gladiator.

 This new Pierce Enforcer PUC will bring the latest technology and apparatus safety standards to our Department.
 We look forward to working with Pierce in completing its design and configurations.